-We use our position to raise the profile of the voluntary, community and social enterprise sector and ensure that it is valued as an equal partner.
+We use our position to raise the profile of the VCSE community and ensure it is valued as an equal partner.

-We are recognised as a source of intelligence and are frequently invited to contribute to government strategies and consultations and to represent the sector regionally and nationally.
+We're recognised as a source of intelligence and are frequently invited to contribute to strategic government policy discussions and consultations, representing the sector both regionally and nationally.